cloudflare/cloudflare-docs/content/hyperdrive/_index.md

 {{<plan type="workers_paid">}}

 Hyperdrive is a service that accelerates queries you make to existing databases, making it faster to access your data from across the globe, irrespective of your users' location.
-Hyperdrive supports any Postgres database, including those hosted on AWS, Google Cloud, Supabase and Neon, as well as Postgres-compatible databases like CockroachDB and Timescale, with MySQL coming soon.
+Hyperdrive supports any Postgres database, including those hosted on AWS, Google Cloud and Neon, as well as Postgres-compatible databases like CockroachDB and Timescale, with MySQL coming soon.

 Use your existing Postgres drivers and object-relational mapping (ORM) libraries of your choice without any changes.
 Hyperdrive gives you a connection string that looks just like any other.
 You do not need to write new code or replace your favorite tools: Hyperdrive works with the ones you already use.